 |

-Since our retirement we have been volunteer puppy raisers for The Seeing
+Since our retirement we have been volunteer puppy raisers

-perspective after three years of experience.
+reflects our own perspective after a few years of experience.

 Although people have other house pets, only one is commonly domesticated.